douymLab/BayesMonSTR/BayesMonSTR-Bulk/README.md

 ## Citation
-If you use MoSTR-Bulk in your research, please cite our paper:
+If you use BayesMonSTR-Bulk in your research, please cite our paper:

-> [Authors], *MoSTR-Bulk: accurate detection of mosaic mutations at short tandem repeats*, Journal, 2025.
+> [Authors], *BayesMonSTR-Bulk: accurate detection of mosaic mutations at short tandem repeats*, Journal, 2025.

 ---